CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/getting-started-v2.md

 1. In the JumpVM, click on the Azure portal shortcut of the Microsoft Edge browser from the desktop.

    ![](../Media/lab6-103.png)

-1. In the Welcome to Microsoft Edge page, select **Start without your data**, and on the help for importing Google browsing data page select **Continue without this data** button and proceed to select **Confirm and start browsing** on the next page.

 1. On the **Sign in to Microsoft Azure** tab you will see a login screen, enter the following email/username and then click on **Next**.